-How to Test Royal Icing for Consistency (to be updated in February)
+How to Test Royal Icing for Consistency (to be updated by May 10, 2019)

 Consistency describes the behavior of Royal Icing required to achieve your objectives.
 The right consistency is based upon: